Johan Peter Wleugel: Personal life

-Wleugel married on 14 December 1763 in Holmen Church to Maria Sophia Schumacher (1744-1790).
+Wleugel was married on 14 December 1763 in Holmen Church to Maria Sophia Schumacher (1744-1790).
 She was the daughter of Generaltoldkammeret member Cornelius Schumacher (c.
 1702–77) and Elisabeth Reiersen (1718–55).
-They were the parents five sons and seven daughters.
+They were the parents of five sons and seven daughters.
 Two of their sons were the naval officers Cornelius Wleugel and Peter Johan Wleugel.
 The daughter Johanne Sophie was married to Jean de Coninck Jr., a son of Jean de Coninck Sr-.

 Awards

 Wleugel was ennobled in 1782.
 He was created a White Knight in 1802.
 In 1812, he was awarded the Order of the Dannebrog's Cross of Honour.